 Instructions

-- Clean and peel kohlrabies.
+- Clean and peel 2 large kohlrabies.
 Shred them on a hand box grater on the side with small holes.

-- Heat the oil in a skillet over medium-high heat.
+- Heat 1 Tablespoon canola in a skillet over medium-high heat.
 Sauté the onion in the oil until golden brown, stirring constantly.

-- Reduce the heat to medium and add the flour.
+- Reduce the heat to medium and add 1 Tablespoon all-purpose flour.
 Continue to cook for about half a minute.
 Be careful that the flour doesn't burn.
-Remove the pan from the heat and whisk in a cup of lukewarm water.
-Return to the stove.
+Remove the pan from the heat and whisk in 1 cup water (lukewarm).
+Return to the heat source.

 - Add shredded kohlrabi.
 Mix well.
-Season with vinegar, salt, and sugar.
+Season with 2 Tablespoons apple cider vinegar, 1 teaspoon salt, and 1 Tablespoon granulated sugar.

 - Stir, and when the kohlrabi begins to cook, lower the heat even further.
 Simmer uncovered gently for 15 minutes, during which time the kohlrabi will soften.
 If necessary, season to taste.